 Rain falls throughout the year in Tokyo, peaking in June, September and October.
-Gearing up for the wet conditions helps, but unless it’s your only option, you’ll want to avoid visiting Tokyo during these times.
+Gearing up for the wet conditions helps, but unless it’s your only option, you’ll want to avoid planning a trip to Japan during these times.

-Winter is the driest time of year in the Tokyo.
-And although the temperatures often sit in the single digits, it’s not too cold in winter to experience Tokyo to its fullest—especially for all of us Northerners out there!
+Winter is the driest time of year in Tokyo.
+And although the temperatures often sit in the single digits, it’s not too cold in winter to experience Tokyo to its fullest.
 Bundle up with a warm sweater and good outerwear, and you’ll be just fine.

 Tokyo Weather by Season

 - When is spring in Tokyo?
 Spring in Tokyo is from late March to May.